 One of the most controversial movies from the stables of the legendary Swedish filmmaker Ingmar Bergman, ‘The Virgin Spring’ is a spiteful story of rape and revenge.
-With themes ranging from the power of faith to existential nihilism, the movie had its tryst with controversy with a lot of viewers unable to digest the inherent violence portrayed through the movie.
+With themes ranging from the power of faith to existential nihilism, the movie had its tryst with controversy as a lot of viewers were unable to digest the inherent violence portrayed in the movie.
 A film that essentially harps on vengeance, it was successful in splitting critical opinion of the times although it was universally lauded later.
 It managed to bag the prestigious Academy Award for Best Foreign Language Film in 1961.

 Read More: Best Alien Abduction Movies of All Time